SteelCompendium/data-md-dse/Bestiary/Monsters/Elves High/Statblocks/High Elf Zephyr.md

 reason: 0
 intuition: 0
 presence: 1
-traits:
-  - name: Like the Wind
-    effects:
-      - effect: The zephyr doesn't provoke opportunity attacks by moving.
-  - name: Otherworldly Grace
-    effects:
-      - effect: At the start of each of their turns, the zephyr can choose one effect on them that can be ended by a saving throw.
-That effect instead ends at the end of their turn.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Sweeping Blade
+    name: Sweeping Blade
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 2
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 5 damage
+        tier1: 5 damage
-        t2: 7 damage
+        tier2: 7 damage
-        t3: 9 damage
+        tier3: 9 damage
+      - name: Effect
-      - effect: On a tier 3 outcome, the zephyr can make a free strike against a creature adjacent to the target.
+        effect: On a tier 3 outcome, the zephyr can make a free strike against a creature adjacent to the target.
 If they do so and that creature and the target both have A < 2, the creature and the target are both prone.
 On any tier outcome, the zephyr can then shift up to 2 squares
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Windwalk
+    name: Windwalk
     icon: 👤
     keywords:
       - "-"
-    type: Maneuver
+    usage: Maneuver
     distance: Self
     target: Self
     effects:
+      - name: Effect
-      - effect: The zephyr flies up to their speed.
+        effect: The zephyr flies up to their speed.
 If they don't end this movment on solid ground, they are prone.
+  - type: feature
+    feature_type: trait
+    name: Like the Wind
+    icon: ⭐️
+    effects:
+      - effect: The zephyr doesn't provoke opportunity attacks by moving.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Otherworldly Grace
+    icon: ⭐️
+    effects:
+      - effect: At the start of each of their turns, the zephyr can choose one effect on them that can be ended by a saving throw.
+That effect instead ends at the end of their turn.
 ~~~